A List of Uncommon Alternative Medical Practices

 Vega Test Method (VRT): VRT is also based on the principal of acupuncture but uses a machine to measure changes in skin conductivity.
 In VRT, the patient holds a device in one hand while a probe is placed on acupuncture points.

-Therapeutic Eurythmy (THE treat children with ADD or ADHD.
+Therapeutic Eurythmy (THE): Often used to treat children with ADD or ADHD.
 It uses the principle of Eurythmy (harmonious rhythm).
 It is known as the 'art of visible speech and song' because it provides a physical element to the sounds of speech and music.
 In 1919, students in Germany were taught music, poetry and academic subjects using Eurythmy which showed improvements in coordination, and a sense of well-being.

 Polarity Therapy: This therapy uses other energy-based processes.
 These include the ying-yang therapies of TCM (Traditional Chinese Medicine), and the Three Principles and Five Chakras of Ayurvedic Medicine.
 To measure a client's energy, the practitioner uses palpitation, observation, and interview.
 Polarity touch can have a variety of intensity levels.
 The therapy is designed to decrease a client's fixation on negative people, things, and events which reduces ones flexibility, and ability to forgive.